jayasankai/Java/Springboot-Visa-API-Connector/README.md

 Assumptions:
-  This spring-boot application implemented as a REST client where anyone can call API to retreive data.
+  This spring-boot application implemented as a REST client where anyone can call API to retrieve data.
   Which means application has less security and less validations.
   Here I assumed this application is hosted in de-militarized zone where APIs can access by other services within the same private subnet.